jeffreykegler/hoonlint/misc/whitespace.md

 In this document, we say "`X` should be `Y`", if `X` must be `Y`, in order to meet the standard described in this document.
-Code, or practices which do not meet this standard we will call **non-standard**.
+Code, or practices that do not meet this standard we will call **non-standard**.
 One pragmatic consequence of non-standard code is that